projectchrono/chrono/doxygen/documentation/module_vehicle/vehicle_terrain.md

   - an arbitrary triangular mesh (provided as a Wavefront OBJ file)
   - from a hight-map (provided as a gray-scale BMP image)
   - programatically
+- support for arbitrary orientation of the terrain reference plane; by default, the terrain is defined as the \f$(x,y)\f$ plane of a \f$z\f$-up [ISO frame](@ref vehicle_ISO_frame)
-- support for a moving-patch approach wherein the adaptive mesh refinement is confined to a sphere around a given point on a moving vehicle
+- support for a moving-patch approach wherein the adaptive mesh refinement is confined to a rectangular domain around a given point on a moving vehicle
+- support for specifying location-dependent soil parameters; this can be achieved by providing a custom callback class which implements a method that returns all soil parameters at a given \f$(x,y)\f$ point specified in the terrain's reference plane.
+See [SCMDeformableTerrain::SoilParametersCallback](@ref chrono::vehicle::SCMDeformableTerrain::SoilParametersCallback)

 Since the interaction with this terrain type is done through the underlying Chrono contact system, it can be used in conjunction with [rigid](@ref wheeled_tire_rigid) or [FEA](@ref wheeled_tire_fea) tire models and with tracked vehicles.